DiaCarta offers a range of customizable testing services using XNA technology

 Targeted Therapy for the EGFR Gene as an Example for Companion Diagnostics

 One of the examples for companion diagnostics for lung cancer treatment is targeted EGFR therapy.
-Among the metastatic Non-Small Cell Lung Cancer (NSCLC) patients, about 30 to 50 % of Asian and 7 to 23% Western of them have EGFR activating mutations such as exon 19 deletion or L858R.
+Among the metastatic Non-Small Cell Lung Cancer (NSCLC) patients, about 30 to 50 % of Asian and 7 to 23% Western population has EGFR-activating mutations, such as exon 19 deletion or L858R.
 These patients are highly responsive to EGFR inhibitors, such as gefitinib and erlotinib.
-There is strong clinical evidence to support that these EGFR inhibitors only work with the patients with above activating EGFR mutants.
+There is strong clinical evidence to support that these EGFR inhibitors only work with patients harboring the above activating EGFR mutants.
 However, almost 63% of the patients develop resistance after 8 to 14 months of drug treatment due to development of a new mutation in EGFR, T790M.
-Correct and in-time identification of EGFR mutations using companion diagnostics is critical for the development of effective patient therapy strategies.
+Correct and in-time identification of EGFR mutations and using appropriate companion diagnostics is critical for the development of effective patient therapy strategies.